Do you get lost looking at the hundreds of heating lamp options for reptiles?

 Infrared Lights

-Infrared bulbs look kind of funny to most people.
+Infrared light bulbs look kind of funny to most people.

-They don’t seem to have bulbs on them at all, but a flat disc.
+They don’t seem to have light bulbs on them at all, but a flat disc that works as a ceramic heat emitter.

 These guys last a long time, are energy-efficient and put out a good amount of heat.

-We recommend this type as a heating lamp for leopard geckos.
+We recommend this type as heat lamps for leopard geckos.

 They may require a special socket in the lamp.